cyberark/ansible-modules/README.md

 - **cyberark_authentication**: Module for CyberArk Vault Authentication using Privileged Account Security Web Services SDK
 - **cyberark_user**: Module for CyberArk User Management using Privileged Account Security Web Services SDK
-- **cyberark_credential**: Module for CyberArk credential retrieval using Cyberark Central Credential Provider
+- **cyberark_credential**: Module for CyberArk credential retrieval using Cyberark Central Credential Provider.

+**NOTE**: For access to the cyberark_credential functionality, the **library/cyberark_credential.py** file will need to be added to the Ansible modules directory of the Ansible server.

 Example Playbook